Aging & Health A to Z

 - Reduce the amount of fat in your diet.

-- Use an unsalted soft margarine made of vegetable fat, instead of butter.
+- Instead of butter, use an unsalted soft margarine made of vegetable fat.

 - Moderate your alcohol intake.

 - Match your food and calorie intake with your level of activity.

 - Ask your healthcare provider to refer you to a dietician to make an individual plan to help your heart failure based on your lifestyle and diet habits.